issacting93/DynamicWebClassNotes/Week03/README.md

 ### Announcement: Thursdays class will be held via Zoom.

 Please keep your eyes peeled for an email to schedule Thursdays Zoom class with a link to the meeting.
 The LIRR is threatening to strike this Thursday, which would lead to a complete shutdown of the LIRR.
 This will affect both students and teachers ability to commute to class (including your teacher).
-As a result, we will meet on Zoom at Thursday 9/18.
+As a result, we will meet on Zoom on Thursday 9/18 at 8:00am.

 ## HW Due Tuesday Week04